 Aquatic species are not only killed by the alterations on the balance of their environment, but also because of more aggressive and instant forms of pollution, such as oil spills.
 For example, the Deepwater Horizon oil spill in 2010, which stranded and killed many different marine species.
 One of the most negative effects of oil spills is that they penetrate the structure of the plumage of birds and the fur of mammals, hampering their ability to float and making them more vulnerable to temperature fluctuations.
 Also, cleanup and recovery from an oil spill is difficult and depends upon many factors, the temperature of the water, for instance, affects evaporation and biodegradation.
 It is also relevant the type of oil spilled and the types of shorelines and beaches involved.

-5. Contamination of Our Food Chain
+5. Contamination of Our Food Chain (Cost of Water Pollution)

 The concept of ecosystem detailed before helps us understand how we are affected not only by pollution itself but also by the effects that it has on aquatic animals and other food-related activities, such as farming.
 Every time we fish in polluted waters or use of wastewater for livestock farming and agriculture wen introduce toxins into our food, which are harmful to our health when eaten.
 When contaminating water, we are also contaminating our food chain.
 Micro and nano-particles of plastic found in our food once were macro-plastic pollution found in terrestrial and marine environments.
 These can enter the human food chain either by inhalation or by ingestion, specially of shellfish and crustaceans.
 Some of the consequences of microplastic exposure are particle toxicity, oxidative stress, inflammatory lesions and increased uptake or translocation.
 And in long term, the inability of out immune system to remove synthetic particles may increase risk of neoplasia and lead to chronic inflammation.

-6. Water Pollution and Drinking Water
+6. Water Pollution and Drinking Water (Cost of Water Pollution)

 In the same line, we not only consume toxins in our food, but also the amount of contaminated water people around the world have every day is scary.
 Billions of people around the world have no access to good water to drink or sanitation, especially in rural areas.
 The world is running out of clear water.
 Half of the world’s population will be living in water-stressed areas in no more than four years.
 Not only we are finishing the little drinking water we have in the world, but we are also contaminating the one that’s left.